Notify me

 “Stuhrling Tourbillon Movement” By Eric Kilby.
 Details and license here.

-the HM9 Sapphire Vision from MB&F:
+The HM9 Sapphire Vision from MB&F:

 (photo used with permission)